mercadopago/devsite-docs/guides/sdks/official/java/create-payments.en.md

 ## Create payment

-Create a payment and add all the information you need.
-Remember to add the payment details and the payer's information.
+You can create and add payment information using the SDK below.
+For details on the request parameters, check the [Create payment](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments/post) API.

 [[[
 ```java